wso2/docs-is/en/docs/tutorials/configuring-office365-saml2-with-wso2-identity-server-for-multiple-domains.md

 Office365 with WSO2 Identity Server (WSO2 IS) in multiple domains.
 Follow the instructions in the sections below to set this up.

-!!! tip

-    Note that this feature is available from WSO2 IS 5.8.0 **5102 WUM update**.
-You can apply the WUM update using the WSO2 Update Manager (WUM).
-To deploy a WUM update into production, you need to have a paid subscription.
-If you do not have a paid subscription, you can use this feature with the next version of WSO2 Identity Server when it is released.
-For more information on updating WSO2 Identity Server using WUM, see [Getting Started with
-    WUM](../../setup/getting-started)in the WSO2
-    Administration Guide.

 ### The flow

 The diagram below demonstrates the flow of how Microsoft Office365 uses